Travel Medical Insurance for Parents Visiting the US

 Given the high cost of healthcare in the U.S., a comprehensive plan is generally the better option, especially for senior travelers who might be more susceptible to health issues.

-Emergency Medical Evacuation
+How Important is Emergency Medical Evacuation Coverage?

 If your parents require transportation to a different medical facility or even back home for specialized care, this benefit is crucial.
 The recommended coverage amount for emergency medical evacuation is at least $100,000.

 Many elderly travelers have pre-existing medical conditions such as diabetes, hypertension, or heart disease.
-If your parents have a pre-existing condition or you are worried about the flare up of an old conditionsuch as an old injury or previous medical conditionyou should opt for a plan that covers pre-existing conditions or acute onset of pre-existing conditions.
+If your parents have a pre-existing condition or you are worried about the flare up of an old condition, such as an old injury or previous medical condition, you should opt for a plan that covers pre-existing conditions or acute onset of pre-existing conditions.
 Here are a few policies that offer coverage for pre-existing conditions for seniors.

-Deductibles and Copayments
+How Do Deductibles and Copayments Work?

-Policy Maximum
+What Policy Maximum Should You Choose?

 In general, the higher the policy maximum, the better it is.
 This does depend on their length of stay, age, and the activities in which they plan to participate.
 Usually, a $100,000 policy maximum is ideal.
 As people age, their health insurance options become more restrictive.

-Provider Network
+Why is a Provider Network Important?

 Some insurance plans partner with a Preferred Provider Organization (PPO), which is a network of doctors, hospitals, and healthcare facilities that have agreed to provide services at negotiated rates that you might otherwise get if you don’t have an insurance policy.
 It is recommended to opt for a plan with a PPO network when purchasing a policy for senior parents visiting the U.S. That way, If your parents uses an in-network provider, they may pay lower out-of-pocket costs.

-Repatriation of Remains
+What is Repatriation of Remains Coverage?

 In the unfortunate event of a traveler’s passing, this benefit covers the cost of transporting their remains back to their home country.
 The recommended coverage amount for return of remains is at least $25,000.